massoncheg/forgejo-docs/docs/user/first-repository.md

 ### Option B: Connect an existing local source tree

-If you have already written source code that you now would like to upload to Forgejo, follow these steps:
+If you have already written source code that you now would like to upload to Forgejo, follow the steps below.
+An upload to Forgejo is referred to as a `push`.

 #### 1. Initialize a Git Repository

 Unless you already have a Git Repository initialized in your local source tree, run `git init` in your project's directory:

 ```bash
 knut@iceberg:~/my-project$ git init